Follow TV Tropes

 Comic Books

-• Anya in Anya's Ghost struggles to deal with highschool life and becomes a more mature person, with goals beyond impressing boys or looking cool.
+• Anya's Ghost: Anya struggles to deal with highschool life and becomes a more mature person, with goals beyond impressing boys or looking cool.

-• Black Science gives Pia one in the background of Issue 22.
+• Black Science: The comic gives Pia one in the background of Issue 22.
 She crash-lands without adult protection and survives by securing a political engagement and negotiating a peace agreement between the warring tribes.
 Grant is shaken by how much she's grown when he catches up to her.

-• Bloom (2019) is this, as well as a Queer Romance.
+• Bloom (2019): The comic is this, as well as a Queer Romance.
 The story focuses on the main character Ari becoming less cynical and bitter about having to stay behind working at his family's bakery and growing up and becoming a more loving individual and being who he is.

 • Bone: Thorn goes from a sweet Farm Girl clueless of her upbringing, to a troubled girl who has a tough time coping with her identity once she finds out who she is, to finally a competent young warrior who ends up saving the valley and becoming queen.

-• Courtney Crumrin and the Night Things provides a variant.
+• Courtney Crumrin and the Night Things: The comic provides a variant.
 Most coming-of-age stories are about children growing into adulthood.
 Courtney is learning to skip adulthood to be something far cooler — a witch.

-• The story of Democracy, apart from retelling how this government was formed, is also about the young protagonist reaching adulthood.
+• Democracy: The comic, apart from retelling how this government was formed, is also about the young protagonist reaching adulthood.

 • The Flash: Barry Allen died just when Wally West was reaching into adulthood.
 Wally's Character Development as the new Flash thus played out like this, with him coming to terms with taking up his mentor's mantle, finding his own way of doing things and growing out of his Glory Hound personality.